cocomice/EDSS_dep_framework/README.md

 All configuration files are stored under folder of `config`, where

 - `shinyproxy/application.yml` is the configuration file for ShinyProxy;
-- `nginx/nginx.conf` is the configuration file for Nginx;

 ### ShinyProxy configuration